-Using a Convenience Fee to offset Credit Card Fees
+Using a Convenience Fee to Offset Credit Card Fees

 Getting reward points or cashback is a huge incentive for consumers to use their credit cards for purchases that they could otherwise pay cash for.
 According to the U.S. Consumer Financial Protection Bureau’s 2018 Consumer Credit Card Market Report, credit card spending using rewards cards has continued to grow in the last few years.
 The growth has been across all categories of consumers.
 At the time of this report, consumers tapped into rewards cards for more than 80 percent of their credit card purchases.
 Somebody has to pay for those rewards as the costs of these perks are passed along to the merchants accepting the credit card payments.

-A merchant can consider charging a convenience fee or a surcharge.
+A merchant can consider charging convenience fees or a surcharge.
 A convenience fee is different than a surcharge, one significant difference is that a surcharge can be applied on credit cards but not on debit cards.
 Instant Accept will be able to support surcharging within the next few weeks.
 However, at this time, we will look at convenience fees and how a merchant might apply them.

-When can Convenience be Applied
+When can Convenience Fees be Applied

 A few of Visa’s rules include: